rahulmeghlan/RWA/README.md

 Following is the developer's section where details of building and running the project are available :

 #### Starting the App:
+- [x] MONGOD : Inorder to run the app you need to start the mongod service with the following command `mongod`
 - [x] DEV MODE : `grunt serve`
       * In this mode the DB used in rwa-dev
       * The DB get's reset after every code change